ic-Solutions/neetadvisor/_pages/faq.md

 A: One of the greatest challenges for any entrance exam is the time limitation.
 You have to complete 180 questions with time duration of 3 hours.
 Practice NEET sample papers and previous year question paper to improve time and accuracy.

-**Q: What are the best books for NEET 2020?**
+**Q: What are the best books for {{site.data.keywords.keyword-year}}?**

 A: The most important element to prepare for any exam is good study material.
 Following the right NEET study material is very important to prepare for the examination.
 NCERT are the best NEET books to prepare for the exam.
 Aspirants can consult NEET teachers and toppers or read their interviews and check which books they had referred.
-Here are some NEET Preparation books which aspirants can follow while preparing for NEET 2020.
+Here are some NEET Preparation books which aspirants can follow while preparing for {{site.data.keywords.keyword-year}}.

 | Physics     | Chemistry   | Biology       |
 | :---        | :---        | :---          |